cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 I have built RAG systems for enterprise knowledge retrieval in regulated domains: compliance documentation, trade policy, and product specifications across multiple markets.
 The pattern I keep seeing is teams treating RAG as a solved problem because the demo works, then discovering its failure modes in production when the cost of a wrong answer is highest.

-This post maps RAG's actual boundaries based on where I have seen it succeed and fail.
-The aim is to give product and engineering teams a decision framework for when RAG is the right architecture, when it is actively dangerous, and what alternatives fit the gaps.
+This post maps RAG's actual boundaries based on where I have seen it succeed and fail, and offers a decision framework: when RAG is the right architecture, when it breaks, and what fills the gaps.

 ---